FDio/site/content/community/tscdocs/technical_community_doc.md

 TSC Membership shall consist of:

 * Legacy Members
-* Core project’s Project Technical Leaders (PTLs).
+* One Member from each Core Project.
 * A number of Committer-at-Large Elected Members to be set by the TSC.
 * Up to two TSC Appointed members

-No more than 50% of the TSC seats may be held by persons employed by the same company.
+No Member may be admitted to the TSC if their admission would cause the percentage of TSC seats held by persons employed by the same company to exceed 50%.

 ### 4.1.2 TSC Chair